Aspen Colorado hiking trails do not disappoint. These are the 10 best hikes in Aspen that any outdoor lover will enjoy with unforgettable views!

-Although synonymous with skiing and home to one of the area’s most pristine ski resorts, Aspen also offers quality hiking that ranges from paved hiking trails to difficult mountain summits.
+Although synonymous with winter getaways and home to one of the area’s most pristine ski resorts, Aspen Colorado offers quality hiking ranging from paved hiking trails to rugged mountain summits.

-Located along the Roaring Fork River, Aspen sits at an elevation just below 8,000 feet and was named due to the high abundance of aspen trees in the area.
+Located along the Roaring Fork River, Aspen sits at an elevation just below 8,000 feet and gets its name after the area’s high abundance of aspen trees.

-Aspen is part tourist destination, part local hub — complimented by delicious dining options for when you’re finished out on the trails.
+It is part tourist destination, part local hub – complemented by delicious dining options for when your day out on the trails is complete.

-Aspen is home to the Aspen–Pitkin County Airport, which is a small local hub with seasonal flights to large nearby cities.
+Aspen is home to the Aspen–Pitkin County Airport, a small local hub with seasonal flights to large nearby cities.

 Denver International Airport is the closest major international airport, located about three and a half hours from Aspen.

 You can find flights to Denver routing from most cities around the US and major cities internationally.